 Period(s) of Occupation: From Roman Period to the Medieval age

 Roman architecture, Ancient topography, excavation, finds processing, photogrammetry, archaeological computing.

 Minimum Length of Stay for Volunteers: 4 weeks

 Minimum Age: 18

 Experience Required: None

 Room and Board Arrangements:

-Accomodation: All participants will be staying in a comfortable hostel in the town of Cannara (3 km far away to the site).
-Expect to share the room with two or three other participants, with 3 to 4 people sharing a bathroom.
+ACCOMODATION AND CATERING Accomodation: All participants will be staying in a comfortable hostel in the town of Cannara (3 km far away to the site).
+Expect to share the room with 2/3 other participants, with 2/3 people sharing a bathroom.
 The hostel has a common room and a courtyard at your complete disposal.
 Free Wi-Fi access.
 Catering: You will be taking an italian breakfast in the hostel before being picked up to go to the site.
 Packed lunches are provided at the site, as well as unlimited quantities of bottled water.
 Tea, coffee and biscuits are served in the mid-morning break.
 Mondays - Fridays and on Sunday evenings the whole team meets for a dinner in a local restaurant, specialized in Italian food (mostly pizza).
 There are options available for vegetarians, and it is crucial that dietary requirements have been specified in advance within the application process.